 I also felt that it was more important to be assertive overseas than in Japan.
 I felt that it was best to immediately express my thoughts and feelings and make an effort to communicate them to the other person.
 I also tried to be conscious of making proposal materials simple and easy to understand for overseas clients.
 I learned new things about communication and I think it was a very valuable experience."

-Arimoto: "Together with the room chief, I was in charge of renovating the hot spring pool and common areas at Spa World Hotel & Resort.
+Arimoto: "I was in charge of renovating the hot spring pool and common areas at Spa World Hotel & Resort, together with the room chief.
 I was particularly particular about concept design of the outdoor pool.
-With the help of planners and salespeople who overlap with the target demographic in terms of gender and age, we came up with an infinity pool that takes advantage of the location's panoramic view of Tsutenkaku while also taking into account the perspective of the guests.
-I'm proud that we were able to realize an original concept design.
+With the help of planners and sales staff who overlap with the target demographic in terms of gender and generation, we incorporated the user's perspective and adopted an infinity pool that takes advantage of the location with a panoramic view of Tsutenkaku Tower.
+I am proud that we were able to realize an original concept design."

-At the opening ceremony, I represented the project members on stage and was given the role of explaining the renewal concept, which was a very memorable job."
+"At the opening ceremony, I had the opportunity to represent the project members on stage and explain the renewal concept, which made it a very memorable experience."

 Creativity born from teamwork.
 Bringing together the power of individuals to create the power of the organization